Amelia Boynton Robinson: Later life

 From September to mid-November 2007, Robinson toured Sweden, Denmark, Germany, France and Italy in her capacity as Vice President of the Schiller Institute.
 She spoke with European youth about her support for LaRouche (who had denied facts about the 9/11 attacks), Martin Luther King Jr., and Franklin Delano Roosevelt, as well as the continuing problem of racism in the United States, which she said was illustrated by the recent events in Jena, Louisiana.

 Robinson retired as vice president of the Schiller Institute in 2009.

-In February 2011, aged 99, Robinson returned to her hometown of Savannah, to address students at Savannah State University.
+In February 2011, at the claimed age of 99, Robinson returned to her hometown of Savannah, to address students at Savannah State University.

-After suffering a series of strokes, Robinson died on August 26, 2015, in Montgomery, Alabama, eight days after celebrating her 104th birthday.
+After suffering a series of strokes, Robinson died on August 26, 2015, in Montgomery, Alabama.
+All the reports at the time of her death gave her age as 104, but a later report revealed that she was 110 at the time of her death.
+This age was later verified by the Gerontology Research Group.
+Her body was cremated and her ashes were scattered over the Alabama River.

 Legacy and awards

 In 1990, Boynton (by then remarried and using the surname of Robinson) was awarded the Martin Luther King Jr. Freedom Medal.
 Her memoir, Bridge Across Jordan, includes tributes from friends and colleagues, including Coretta Scott King and Andrew Young.